alvarosdev/staticmap-osm-generator/README.md

 ### `GET /map`

-Generates a 256×256 PNG map tile with a centered marker at the specified coordinates.
+Generates a 256×256 WebP map tile with a centered marker at the specified coordinates.

 **Query Parameters:**
 | Parameter | Type    | Range          | Description                    |